kauthara-yakubu/vehicle-damage-assessment-ai/README.md

 Vehicle insurance claims are still primarily processed through manual inspections, in-person paperwork, and subjective assessments.
 This slows down the process, increases operating costs, and introduces human error.

 With the rising availability of high-quality car photos from smartphones and dashcams, there’s an opportunity to automate damage detection and cost estimation using machine learning.
-CrashCal was created as a proof-of-concept to demonstrate how **Convolutional Neural Networks (CNNs)** and **Computer Vision** can streamline claims processing in the auto insurance sector.
+CrashCal was created to demonstrate how **Convolutional Neural Networks (CNNs)** and **Computer Vision** can streamline claims processing in the auto insurance sector.

 ---

 ## 📌 Executive Summary

-**CrashCal** is an AI-powered vehicle damage assessment tool that automates claims triage using car images.
+**CrashCal** is a vehicle damage assessment tool that automates claims triage using car images.
 The system uses deep learning to validate whether an image contains a car, identify the car brand, detect and classify visible damage, and estimate repair costs.

-This project is a showcase of how computer vision can be used to eliminate manual inefficiencies, accelerate service delivery, and improve the accuracy of auto claims.
+This project is a showcase of how computer vision can be used to eliminate manual inefficiencies, accelerate service delivery for vehicle claims.

 ---